Java if else

 The following is the flow diagram of the if statement, when its true if block gets executed and false will skip its execution.

-if flow diagram
+if flow chart

-If else condition
+If else condition and its flow chart

 if else condition comes handy to execute a block of statements when the condition is not satisfied.
 Still in the same manner If allows to execute only when condition is satisfied and else block gets executed only when condition is not satisfied.